SimonYip22/Hybrid-Clinical-Information-Extraction-Pipeline/notes/phase_2/phase2_decisions.md

 5. **Span extraction and alignment**
   - If a match is found:
-    - Convert sentence-level match indices → global character offsets
+     - Start and end indices are obtained relative to the sentence
+     - These are converted to section-level character offsets using the sentence start position
       - `global_start = sentence_start + match.start()`
       - `global_end = sentence_start + match.end()`
     - Extract exact text span from the original note